grenaud/deML/README.md

                   |   SUM_{i==j} ( P7_i) (P5_j)  )   |

 An approximation is made to speed up computations.
 The higher the Z_2 score, the higher the odds ratio of mispairing and the lower the confidence.
-This score is not reported for runs with single indices and where the ratio is less than 0 thus making the mispairing scenario unlikely.
+This score is not reported for runs with single indices and where the log ratio is less than 0 thus making the mispairing scenario unlikely.